viamrobotics/docs/docs/fleet/configure-a-fleet.md

 {{< /tabs >}}

 4. Edit the `fragment_id` value to match the ID of the fragment you want to modify, for example `"12345678-1a2b-9b8a-abcd987654321"`.
-5. Add any mods you'd like to apply.
+5. Add any update operators you'd like to apply to the fragment to the `mods` section.
    Click to view each example:

    {{%expand "Change the name and attributes of a component" %}}